 General Menstruation Rules in Islam can be confusing especially if a lady is joining Islam as an adult.
 This article will help you understand what you can do and what you should not do when you have your monthly periods as a Muslim woman.

-We should not feel restricted during menstruation when we cannot perform salaat.
-Let us look at what you can do during those days and whether you should recite the Quran.
+Muslim women should not feel restricted during menstruation when they cannot perform salaat.
+Let us look at what you can do during those days and whether you should recite the Quran as a Muslim woman on monthly periods.

 History of menstruation in Islam

 Menstruation in Islam is referred to as haidh.
-It’s known to flow out from a woman’s that is of 9years and above.
-In Islam, there are certain features that are looked at to confirm if someone is experiencing it they include.
+It’s known to flow out from any woman that is nine years and above age-wise.
+In Islam, there are certain features that are looked at to confirm if someone is experiencing it they include;

 - The flow is red in color others might have a dark flow